-Finally, place the three printed sheets in the proper order, fold, and staple.
+4. Place the 3 double-sided sheets in proper order, fold, and staple.

-Puspose:
+Purpose:

 This publication has been prepared for public swimming pool operators and sanitarians to assist in making recreational waters as safe as possible.
 It is in a condensed version for easy use and has italicized codes for quick reference to the more comprehensive rules in TAC Title 25 §265 General Sanitation, Subchapter L, Texas Department of State Health Services.
 The latter takes precedence for compliance purposes.